U.S. tariffs: A rollercoaster ride for global trade

 Despite temporary halts, recent tariffs have had significant impacts.
 For instance, during periods of high tariffs on Chinese imports (>145%), there was a dramatic increase in blank sailings (up 1000%) on routes from China to the United States, affecting major ports like Los Angeles and Long Beach.

-The Trump Administration reduced the tariff to 30% the week of May 12th, which has resulted in a surge of orders from China into the United States.
-Blank sailings have continued to decrease since the announcement of the reduced tariffs.
+The Trump Administration reduced the tariff to 30% the week of May 12th, which has resulted in an increase in orders from China into the United States.
+To handle the increase in volumes, blank sailings have dropped from China to the U.S. However, there are some blank sailings still scheduled for upcoming weeks, signaling either lower volumes out of China than expected or port dwell and congestion anticipated.

 Strategy shifts in the wake of uncertainty